 7. At this point, wait for the update to complete.
-It may take several minutes, but it is critical not to disturb the iAM-AUDIO-1 PLUS or the Web GUI until the update process is complete.
-When it is complete, the iAM-AUDIO-1
+It may take several minutes, but it is critical not to disturb the iAM-AUDIO-2 PLUS or the Web GUI until the update process is complete.
+When it is complete, the iAM-AUDIO-2 PLUS will restart.

-Updating an iAM-AUDIO-1 PLUS Remotely
+Updating an iAM-AUDIO-2 PLUS Remotely

-Use the following steps to update the iAM-AUDIO-1 PLUS software:
+Use the following steps to update the iAM-AUDIO-2 PLUS software:

 1. The Software Update files you downloaded earlier must be in the same computer that is running the Web GUI.
-Connect to the iAM-AUDIO-1 PLUS with the Wohler Web GUI.
+Connect to the iAM-AUDIO-2 PLUS with the Wohler Web GUI.
 Navigate to the System | System Update menu.
 Click within the large blue dotted line rectangle at the right of the screen.
 A file selection window will open, as shown in Figure A-9.